istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/lightstep/index.md

 {{< image link="./spans-with.png" caption="Use the Unified Query Builder" >}}

-1. In the `Search for a span attribute key` textbox enter `service` then in the `Search for values` textbox enter `productpage.default` and hit enter.
+1. In the `Search for a span attribute key` text box enter `service` then in the `Search for values` text box enter `productpage.default` and hit enter.
 This will execute the query to get latency values from all spans for the service `productpage.default` in the last hour

 {{< image link="./query-input.png" caption="Update the query" >}}